 A freestanding toilet paper holder is an alternative to a traditional wall-mounted style.
 Because it stands on its own, it does not require a wall nearby and can be moved to any desired location.
-There are many commercially available models, but you can craft your own using materials found at any craft or DIY stores.
+There are many commercially available models, but you can craft your own using materials found at any craft or DIY store.
 This is a very simple job even for those with no experience in carpentry or crafts.

-Step 1 - Cutting the Base Disc
+Cutting the Base Disc

 The diameter of the base disc should increase proportionately with the length of the dowel rod.
 If you just want the toilet paper holder to keep five or six rolls of paper then the diameter of the base disc should be around five inches.
 The longer the dowel is, the larger the base disc will have to be.
 Add another inch to the base disc for every four inches the dowel is long.
 Use the compass to draw a perfect circle on the wood board, and then use the saw to cut it out.